mangomagic/ansible-setup/README.md

 # Bootstrap Ansible for Ubuntu Server

-Inital setup of an Ubuntu server to use ansible.
+Setup an Ubuntu server to enable ansible to connect via SSH.

+Run a script locally on the target server that aims to achieve the following:

 * Install ansible if not present
-* Create user ansible will be using, supplying public SSH key and password hashed with SHA512
+* Create user ansible will use for SSH with password hashed with SHA512
+* Enable user to sudo
+* Supply authorised public SSH key
 * Setup sshd with secure settings
-* Set firewall rules
+* Set firewall rules for SSH
-* Install fail2ban (if the execution environment is not Docker)
+* Install and configure fail2ban (if the execution environment is not Docker)

 ## Setup